Seces are water-dwelling race closely related to the maren, mer, and naga.

 A seces’ mouth is filled with small, sharp teeth that are evenly spaced and sized, similar to a piranha’s.
 Despite how they might look at a first glance, a seces’ teeth are not serrated.

-Their mouths are lipless, and the flesh inside matches the colour of their skin.
+Their lips are thin to non-existent, and the flesh inside their mouths matches the colour of their skin.

 Freshwater seces come from rivers and lakes all around Demrefor.
 They are usually blue, green, or green-brown in colour, and have the most fragile and sensitive skin of all seces.